 Do you need more storage?
 Make a List!

 The following step for living room organization is noting how much storage you have and whether you need to invest in more.

 A notepad or your datebook are perfect places to make these notes as you clean.
 Take a break and step back.

 Are there a few things for which you are struggling to find homes?
 Do not take the easy way out and just stuff them somewhere.
-Put them in a pile and write down what types of things need storage and then buy storage that is created just for that kind of thing.
+Put them in a pile, write down what types of things need storage, and then buy storage created just for that kind of thing.

-Buying storage that is designed for which you need it will prevent you from buying a tub that is too large (and a half-empty tub just invites disorganized stuffing).
+Buying storage that is designed for what you need will prevent you from buying a tub that is too large (and a half-empty tub just invites disorganized stuffing).